 This outlook towards narcotic substances was emphasized when, at one point, Laos was one of the largest producers of opium in the world.
 Laos is one side of the “Golden Triangle” – the producer of over half of the world’s opium supply since the 1990s.

 Since northern Laos produces opium, and weed grows abundantly in the southern rivers of Laos, there has been a rift between the two regions.
-Although illegal drugs, including ganja (cannabis), have also been associated with the northern hill tribes of Laos because of their history with growing and producing large amounts of opium.
+Although illegal drugs, including ganja (cannabis), have also been associated with the northern hill tribes of Laos because of their history of growing and producing large amounts of opium.

 Weed Laws in Laos